 Dehydration happens when your body loses too much fluid.
 It’s a common, temporary cause of proteinuria.

-Your body uses water to deliver nutrients, such as proteins, to the kidneys.
+Your body uses water in the blood to deliver nutrients like proteins and waste products to the kidneys.
 Without enough fluid, it’ll have difficulty delivering nutrients.
-In turn, the kidneys can’t properly recapture proteins.
-The protein ends up in the urine instead.
+Without enough fluid, the kidneys can’t filter the blood properly, so protein ends up in urine instead of returning to the bloodstream.

 High blood pressure